Who This Course Is For

 How Claude Code Fits Alongside Other Tools

 Most developers won't use Claude Code in isolation.
-It's worth understanding where it fits:
+It's worth understanding where it sits relative to other AI coding tools:

 | Tool Type | Examples | Best For |